 Hasselblad, Leica, Pentax, Mamiya or PhaseOne have great medium format digital cameras for you to consider.

-Once you choose a system buy the best lenses.
-You will change cameras often, because manufacturers are relentlessly competing on sensors, chips, etc. so you will have to change them often (and in the process you will loose a lot of money).
+Once you choose a system to buy the best lenses.
+You will change cameras often, because manufacturers are relentlessly competing on sensors, chips, etc. so you will have to change them often (and in the process, you will lose a lot of money).

 I love any prime lens – I learned my craft with fixed lenses, and that’s always a perfect choice.

-Not all lenses are perfect match to each camera body!
+Not all lenses are a perfect match to each camera body!